Novomessor cockerelli: Behavior

 Novomessor cockerelli forms large underground colonies, sometimes with multiple entrances, on open ground or beside rocks.
 The nest tends to be surrounded by a midden, a circle of tiny pebbles and plant remains.
 The worker ants normally leave the nest to forage in the early morning and in the evening, at which times the ground temperature is within the range 20 to 40 C. During the winter they may forage throughout the day.
 Seeds and plant material are collected but nearly half of the diet consists of the corpses of insects.
 These ants scavenge around carcases for dead insects such as flies.
 When a prey item is found that is too large for a single ant to carry, other ants are recruited by the use of pheromones.
 The original ant liberates a glandular secretion which attracts other workers within about two metres (yards) of the release point.
 If this fails to summon enough assistance, it releases a further secretion on the ground and lays a trail back to the colony.
 Other ants are attracted to follow the trail and then work co-operatively to transport the food item back to the nest.
 The trail is short-lived and soon evaporates.

 In the Chihuahuan Desert, Novomessor cockerelli competes for resources with another seed-eating ant species, the red harvester ant (Pogonomyrmex barbatus).
 It has been found that workers of N. cockerelli will emerge from the nest early in the morning and plug the entrance holes of nearby P. barbatus colonies with grit and small stones thus delaying the emergence of the other workers.
-Nests close to the A. cockerelli home nest are plugged more often than ones far away, and older, larger nests have their entrances plugged more often than younger, smaller ones.
+Nests close to the N. cockerelli home nest are plugged more often than ones far away, and older, larger nests have their entrances plugged more often than younger, smaller ones.